tonisives/ovim/docs/launcher-script.md

 ## Tips

-- **PATH Setup**: Always add `/opt/homebrew/bin` to PATH at the start of your script for macOS Homebrew binaries
 - **Signal Early**: Call `ovim launcher-handled` before spawning long-running processes
 - **Include PID**: Pass `--pid` when possible for better process tracking
 - **Block Until Done**: Your script should wait for the editor to close before exiting